Bariatric Surgery in Bangkok, Thailand

 If you suffer from diabetes, you may need to monitor and record your blood sugar levels very closely, as a change in your medication may be required.

 What are the benefits of having a gastric balloon?

 Having a gastric balloon helps you to achieve short-term weight loss.
 It also helps to reduce health-related problems such as:

 • Joint pain

 What are the risks and complications?

 Most people have few problems during and after the procedure.
 However, sometimes there may be complications or difficulties such as:

-• a blue dye is added to the saline that is injected into the balloon, so that in the rare event that the balloon were to leak, you would know immediately by the change in colour of your urine.
-If this were to happen, you should contact the hospital immediately so the balloon can be safely removed
+• A blue dye is added to the saline that is injected into the balloon, so that in the rare event that the balloon were to leak, you would know immediately by the change in color of your urine.
+If this were to happen, you should contact the hospital immediately so the balloon can be safely removed.

-• very rarely, patients develop a chest infection after the procedure.
-If you develop a cough, you should contact your GP.
+• Very rarely, patients develop a chest infection after the procedure.
+If you develop a cough, you should contact your doctor.